 There are very few cons to having a granite countertop.
 The biggest one being the fact that it needs to be sealed.
 An unsealed or improperly sealed granite can stain because it is a naturally porous stone.

 The good news, however, is that our granite countertops for sale are sealed by our company upon installation.
-A good sealant will protect your countertop for a minimum of 5 years, with some lasting as long as 15 years if cleaned and maintained properly.
+A good sealant will protect your countertop for a minimum of 5 years, with some lasting as long as 15 years if cleaned, treated, and maintained properly.